Release date: 7 June 2019

 Debbie Kennard, West Sussex County Council Cabinet Member, said: “These products are very dangerous and have been linked to causing cancer and other skin diseases.
 I would like to thank our Trading Standards team for helping to put a stop to this unscrupulous trade.”

-If you have been supplied with a skin lightening cream that lists hydroquinone as an ingredient, you can let Trading Standards know by calling the Citizens Advice Consumer Service on 03454 0405060 or by clicking here.
+If you have been supplied with a skin lightening cream that lists hydroquinone as an ingredient, you can let Trading Standards know by calling the Citizens Advice Consumer Service on 03454 0405060 or by reporting details online.